tom-howard/ros2/docs/course/part1.md

     </center>

-    We can give our fields any name that we want, but the data types must be either [built-in-types](https://docs.ros.org/en/jazzy/Concepts/Basic/About-Interfaces.html#field-types){target="_blank"} or other pre-existing ROS interfaces.
+    We can give our fields any names that we want, but the data types must be either [built-in-types](https://docs.ros.org/en/jazzy/Concepts/Basic/About-Interfaces.html#field-types){target="_blank"} or other pre-existing ROS interfaces.

 1. We now need to declare this message in our package's `CMakeLists.txt` file, so that the necessary Python code can be created (by `colcon build`) to allow us to import this message into our own Python files.